strontic/strontic.github.io/xcyclopedia/library/dpapi.dll-75A30F1A121D343188497571D03913BF.md

 ## Possible Misuse

 *The following table contains possible examples of `dpapi.dll` being misused.
-While `dpapi.dll` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `dpapi.dll` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --